Breast cancer is the most common invasive cancer in women and the second leading cause of cancer death in women after lung cancer.

 Diagnosis also involves staging the cancer to establish:

 - the size of a tumor

 - how far it has spread

-- the patient's age, overall health, and preferences
+- the age, overall health, and preferences of the individual

 - biological therapy, or targeted drug therapy

 - hormone therapy

 Factors affecting the type of treatment a person has will include the stage of the cancer, other medical conditions, and their individual preference.